 A simple approach (finally)

-Feed your body with mostly whole foods, healthy fats, fiber, protein and green vegetables.
+Feed your body with mostly whole foods, healthy fats, fiber, quality protein and plenty of vegetables.

-When 90% of your diet is made up of these 5 food categories, your body gets the nutrients it needs to achieve your optimal weight, feel full and satisfied throughout the day (bye-bye cravings!), have tons of energy and function at its best.
+When 80-90% of your diet is made up of these 5 food categories, your body gets the nutrients it needs to achieve your optimal weight, feel full and satisfied throughout the day (bye-bye cravings!), have tons of energy and function at its best.

 Well, we all need a little leg room to enjoy the occasional sweets and glass of wine without feeling guilty!

-When you focus on what to include in your diet, you can finally let go of the food drama and finally focus on caring for yourself.
+When you focus on what to INCLUDE in your diet, you can finally let go of the food drama and finally focus on caring for yourself.

-As a hospital pharmacist, I’ve been helping people manage their medication for the past 7 years.
+As a hospital pharmacist, I’ve been helping people manage their medication for the past 10 years.